elliotchance/vsql/docs/v-client-library-docs.rst

 .. code-block:: v

-   [heap]
+   @[heap]
    pub struct QueryCache {
    mut:
    	stmts map[string]Stmt
    }

 A QueryCache improves the performance of parsing by caching previously cached statements.
 By default, a new QueryCache is created for each Connection.
 However, you can share a single QueryCache safely amung multiple connections for even better performance.
 See ConnectionOptions.

 struct Result
 -------------